heliguy4599/antlerscript/README.md

-A Kotlin implementation of Heliguy's AntlerScript programming language.
+A modern, duck-typed programming language focused simple syntax and ease of use targetting the JVM